s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 Konzept erklären

 # Superpixel
-The idea behind superpixels is similar to the [Sliding BlackBox](https://github.com/s7jaweig/EXML-WS-23-24---Planet-V2/edit/main/README.md#sliding-blackbox).
-The aim is to find regions that have a particularly strong influence on the final result.
-To do this, the image is first divided into superpixels.
-Superpixels are similar regions within an image, e.g. sky, buildings or vegetation.
-A single image is divided into around 15 superpixels, the exact number depends on the context shown.
+The idea behind superpixels is similar to that of the [Sliding BlackBox](https://github.com/s7jaweig/EXML-WS-23-24---Planet-V2/edit/main/README.md#sliding-blackbox).
+The image is first divided into superpixels.
+Superpixels are similar regions within an image, such as the sky, buildings or vegetation.
+A single image is divided into around 15 superpixels, the exact number depending on the context being displayed.
+The aim is to be able to make a statement about which region has a particularly strong influence on the final result.
+The Planet is applied to the original image.
+The result is the geocell for which the output is maximum.
+The network is then applied to each superpixel.
+Only the geocell with the corresponding score for which the original image produced the maximum output is of interest as the output.
+The scores are scored to be compared.
+This makes it possible to determine which area of the image had a particularly large influence on the result of the original image.
+For a better understanding of the results, the score values of the superpixels are scaled to the range 0 to 255 and displayed in colour in the image.

 # Data
 Worauf haben wir getestet vorstellen